Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = 1.8 =
 * Added a new feature to allow sending of HTML emails (for the buyer notification email).
 Thanks to Pierre.
-* Added a produuct block inserter.
+* Added a product block inserter.

 = 1.7 =
 * Added feature to handle shipping cost.